therealahrion/Audio-Modification-Library/README.md

 * Works with nearly every device, kernel, and rom

 ## Change Log
-### v2.9 -
+### v2.9 - 1.12.2018
 * Changed copy functions (CP_PRFX and CP_NBPRFX) so it works with partitions other than system and vendor.
-UNITY variable no longer needed when the CP prefixes are used
+UNITY variable no longer needed adns shouldn't be used when the CP prefixes are used
 * Merged unity-wipe function with rest of installer - TIMEOFEXEC=1 still runs at the same time though so customrules aren't change
 * Copy system audio_effects cfg to vendor if missing
 * Add device_check function